Published April, 2020 by in Uncategorized

 It is not a good idea to teach people that they should be able to spot deepfakes or other synthetic media manipulations.
 Although there are some tips that help spot them now – for example, visible glitches – these are just the current mistakes in the forgery process and will disappear over time.
 If you want to test your ability though go to: https://detectfakes.media.mit.edu/

-Platforms like Facebook and independent companies will develop tools that can do some detection, but these will only be providing clues.
-It is important that people also focus on understanding deepfakes within a broader media literacy frame such as the SHEEP approach of the organization First Draft.
+Platforms like Facebook and independent companies will develop tools that can do some detection, but these will only be providing clues and will not be broadly available.
+It is important that people also focus on understanding deepfakes within a broader media literacy frame such as the SHEEP approach of the organization First Draft or the SIFT framework.

 SHEEP (an acronym in English) suggests that to avoid getting tricked by online misinformation you should look at.
 Think SHEEP before you share.

 SOURCE: Look at what lies beneath.
 Check the about page of a website or account, look at any account info and search for names and usernames

 HISTORY: Does this source have an agenda?
 Find out what subjects it regularly covers or if it promotes only one perspective.

 EVIDENCE: Explore the details of a claim or meme and find out if its backed up by reliable evidence from elsewhere.

 EMOTION: Does the source rely on emotion to make a point?
 Check for sensational, inflammatory and divisive language.

 PICTURES: Pictures paint a thousand words.
 Identify what message an image is portraying and whether the source is using images to get attention.